Smart meter technology fund to help small businesses save energy

 The benefits range from highlighting spikes in energy use in real-time and recommending ways to cut use in the long-term, to identifying faulty equipment or inefficient ways of working.

-You can read details on the fund and the successful projects here.
+You can read details on the fund and the successful projects on this gov.uk page.

 Small businesses: what are the benefits?